 - Biting the Handkerchief : Yui is guilty of this at least once.

 - Bittersweet Ending : Natch.
 A few second season episodes have this, but the kicker is definitely Episode 24, and the second Extra Episode, which ends with Azusa practicing a rough version of "Fuwa Fuwa Time" with the future members of next year's light music club (which, given the voices, are Ui and Jun) for the recruitment concert.
 The seniors decide not to disturb them and run away, out into the yard in the sunset, where they give their old school one last goodbye.

-- Bland-Name Product : While Mio uses a "Pony" cassette player and the girls eat at "Max Burger" (complete with golden "M"), the musical instruments and equipment are shown as they are: Fender, Gibson, KORG, Yamaha, Marshall, Peavey, and VOX.
+- Bland-Name Product : While Mio uses a "Pony" cassette player and camera and the girls eat at "Max Burger" (complete with golden "M"), the musical instruments and equipment are shown as they are: Fender, Gibson, KORG, Yamaha, Marshall, Peavey, and VOX.
 However, at the instrument shop, there's a "Peart" Drums adboard, as well as several bins of "Dunlup" guitar picks.

 - The name "Max" has more to do with the Japanese burger chain Mos Burger, while the shop design is derived from another Japanese chain Freshness Burger.

 - Played straight whenever the musical instruments are reproduced for merchandise such as figurines and the PSP game: the makers' logos are always removed.

 - Mio and Azusa's tuners - Mio's is a Korg AW-2 (backlit), whereas Azusa's is a Korg AW-1, but mislabeled a Yamaha.
 Ironically, Korg has a license with Yamaha for actually selling a Yamaha AW-1 in Japan only, but the real one has the triple-tuning-fork logo on the clip, not written in block on the face.